sachsmc/eventglm/cran-comments.md

-This is a resubmission that removes an invalid URL from the README.
+This is a resubmission that adds references to a soon-to-be published Journal of Statistical Software paper.
+The DOI in the CITATION is for a new JSS publication that will be registered after publication on CRAN.